pantheon-systems/documentation/source/content/guides/local-development/04-jenkins.md

   - [Run Condition](https://plugins.jenkins.io/run-condition/)
   - [Rebuild](https://plugins.jenkins.io/rebuild/)
 - Matrix-based security (recommended when using Jenkins).
 Anonymous users should have read access to Jenkins projects.
-- Ability to create a Drupal site on Pantheon, with [Multidev](/guides/multidev) enabled.
+- Ability to create a Drupal site on Pantheon with [Multidev](/guides/multidev) enabled.
 - A [GitHub](https://github.com) account.

 ## Create A New Site